Hermanye996/test_repo/README.md

 #### 1.1 Test in Rviz2
-View Mini Pupper model in Rviz2 and control it with keyboard.
+View the Mini Pupper model in Rviz2 and control it with a keyboard.
 ```bash
 # Terminal 1
 . ~/ros2_ws/install/setup.bash # setup.zsh if you use zsh instead of bash